-In 2011, Mr. Rittner was appointed to the U.S. Environmental Protection Agency’s Environmental Financial Advisory Board.
+Mr. Rittner was previously served on the U.S. Environmental Protection Agency’s Environmental Financial Advisory Board.
 He is a member of the Advisory Board for the National Community Fund I, LLC and is also a member of the Advisory Board for Heritage Ohio.
 Mr. Rittner holds a Bachelor of Arts in Political Science and a Master's of City and Regional Planning degree from The Ohio State University.
-He is an ordained Deacon at Overbrook Presbyterian Church and lives with his wife and two children in Columbus, OH.

 This session will set the stage for attendees to build their core knowledge base of the roots and basic principles of development finance.
 Attendees will also learn about the fundamentals and concepts of building a comprehensive financing strategy.

 Bonds are the bedrock of development finance and are the cornerstone of most development finance projects.
 This session will address the basics of bond finance including the various types of bonds, what they can finance, how they are used and important legal elements to be considered.

 Targeted financing programs are the most popular form of development finance.
 Attendees will learn the basics of several financing tools including tax increment financing, special improvement districts/business improvement districts and special assessment districts as well as how they can be used to meet economic development goals and objectives.